P.O. BOX: XXXX

 To date there is no conclusive evidence on the mode of transmission of the virus but there is a strong possibility that like other Coronaviruses it might be spread through direct contact with patients or their body secretions, through droplets expelled from the patient during coughing and sneezing or indirect transmission through touching services contaminated with the virus and then touching the mouth, eyes or nose.

-The Supreme Council of Health is closely following all acute respiratory distress patients admitted in the hospitals and the HMC lab is running the MERS-CoV tests for such patients as a part of the routine respiratory panel.
-Moreover, SCH is also in close communication with WHO & CDC for any updates on recommendations and international situation regarding the MERS-CoV.
+Ministry of Public Health is closely following all acute respiratory distress patients admitted in the hospitals and the HMC lab is running the MERS-CoV tests for such patients as a part of the routine respiratory panel.
+Moreover, MOPH is also in close communication with WHO & CDC for any updates on recommendations and international situation regarding the MERS-CoV.

 Healthcare Practitioners Registration & Licensing, Healthcare Facilities Licensing & Pharmacy & Drug Control Services...